annaesvensson/yellow-help/1-en/what-s-new.md

-! - Updated Markdown extension, improved email handling for long TLD ! - Updated Markdown extension, syntax for collapsible blocks was added ! - Updated Markdown extension, syntax for general blocks has changed ! - Updated themes, CSS for coloured block elements has changed ! - Updated website, more information about latest product changes !
+! - Updated Markdown extension, improved email handling for long TLD ! - Updated Markdown extension, syntax for collapsible blocks was added ! - Updated Markdown extension, syntax for general blocks has changed ! - Updated system settings, ContactSiteEmail and EditSiteEmail have been replaced ! - Updated themes, CSS for coloured block elements has changed ! - Updated website, more information about latest product changes !